mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Once the stem cells are thawed, the nurse practitioner or doctor will infuse the stem cells into your body through your catheter.
 You will be closely observed and your vital signs will be checked frequently during and after the infusion.

-<p class="outstanding">The potential reactions that occur are caused by the preservative used to protect the stem cells during freezing.</p>
+You may experience some side-effects during and after the infusion.
 The common side effects are nausea, vomiting, a tickle in your throat, or a cough.
-Other reactions that can occur include low blood pressure, chills and fever.
+Other side-effects that can occur include low blood pressure, chills and fever.

 It's important that you communicate with the healthcare team and with your caregiver during your transplant.
 Let your healthcare team know how you're feeling and tell them if you experience any side effects.
-If you experience side effects you will be treated for the symptoms.
+If you do experience side-effects then your healthcare team will treat your symptoms.

 During and after your transplant you may notice a strong, garlic-like taste in your mouth.
 Your urine, sweat, and skin may also have a garlic-like smell.
-This is caused by the preservative used to store your stem cells.
-The smell will gradually go away over 1 to 2 days.
+You may not notice the smell but those around you will.
+This smell is caused by the preservative used to store your stem cells and will gradually go away over 1 to 2 days.
 The Nutrition Department will give you lemons to cut up and use as safe, natural air-fresheners.

-You may not notice the smell of the preservatives but those around you will.
-Your urine may appear bloody for 24 hours after your stem cells are infused into your body.
-This is your body's way of getting rid of the byproducts of the stem cells that are not needed.

 #### After Your Transplant
 After your stem cells are infused through your catheter you will remain in your hospital room for 4-6 hours for observation.
 After that you will be allowed to return home to your hotel or apartment to rest.

+Your urine may appear bloody for 24 hours after your stem cells are infused into your body.
+This is your body's way of getting rid of the byproducts of the stem cells that are not needed.

-#### Engraftment
+### Engraftment
 Almost immediately after your stem cells are infused into your body they will travel through your bloodstream into your bone marrow.

-Once the stem cells arrive in your bone marrow they begin to "engraft".
-Engraftment is when your body accepts the transplant and your white blood cell count returns.
-White blood cell engraftment usually occurs about 10-14 days following your transplant, but this may vary depending upon your disease and exact treatment.
+Once the stem cells arrive in your bone marrow they begin to engraft.
+Engraftment is when your body accepts the transplant and your white blood cell count returns.White blood cell engraftment usually occurs about 10-14 days following your transplant, but this may vary depending upon your disease and exact treatment.
 Platelets and red blood cells usually take a little longer to recover than white blood cells.

-The Chemotherapy you received add all your blood cells.
+Each day when you return to the Outpatient BMT Clinic you will have blood drawn.
+This blood will be analyzed and the different types of cells in your blood will be counted.
+When your stem cells engraft and start to divide the number of white, red and platelet cells will increase.

 During the time that you are waiting for engraftment you may need to have blood and platelet transfusions.
 You'll be given injections of growth factor - drugs that will speed up the production of white blood cells in your body.

-Remember, you are very vulnerable to infection at this time.
+Remember, you will be very vulnerable to infection at this time.
+You will need to take precautions including avoiding sources of infection, washing your hands regularly and eating a low-microbial diet.
 You will be closely monitored for any signs of infections.

-Your best defense against infection is hand washing.
-When your cells start to engraft you mary experience bone pain or a rash on your body.
-These are common symptoms experienced during engraftment.
+As your cells start to engraft you mary experience bone pain or a rash on your body.

-They'll begin to divide and differentiate, creating more stem cells and making the different components of your blood including red blood cells, white blood cells and platelets.

-### Other Things to Consider in Phase 2
-<p class="question">I don't believe there are any in-depth topics to add in here.
-Probably best to talk about living with neutropenia, low platelet count, diet etc. in the next phase.
-Happy to add supplementary information to the transplant here though - suggestions welcome. </p>

-### Checklist
-<p class="outstanding">This will be a checkable list - circles where the patient and the caregiver can check-off items.
-We need to validate this list and add anything else we think is relevant.</p>

 ## Phase 3 - After Your Transplant
 <div class="image-placeholder"><p>Image Placeholder: Diagram of the transplant process/timeline with a "you are here" marker on Phase Three, or highlighting of some kind.</p></div>